 These activities are designed to give you the most authentic experiences around where you're staying.
 We work with local guides, who use their knowledge and often a resident's eye to show you the main sights and more out-of-the-way attractions.
 Our specialists can suggest tours and activities, such as cooking classes, that will introduce you to the local ways of life.

-The scene is one of peace and tranquillity as the sun sets over the city and local villagers come down to the waters’ edge to bathe.
+The scene is one of peace and tranquility as the sun sets over the city and local villagers come down to the waters’ edge to bathe.